jomorais/simple-rest-api/README.md

 ```
 <br>

-### Registering new devices
+### :pushpin: Registering new devices

-:fast_forward: - send a POST request to http://localhost:8989/register_device with a json payload like this:
+- send a POST request to http://localhost:8989/register_device with a json payload like this:

 ```json
 {